 With the cartridge free of all clips and fasteners, it can be removed by lifting it up and out.
 This can be harder than it sounds because minerals in the water can make your cartridge stick.
 That’s why your new cartridge kit usually comes with a white plastic tool with a square top provided to help you loosen the cartridge.

-- Remove the plastic tool and, using a pair of pliers, firmly grasp the top of the cartridge stem and pull straight up to lift the cartridge out of the faucet body.
+Remove the plastic tool and use the plier to firmly grasp the top of the cartridge stem and pull straight up to lift the cartridge out of the faucet body.
 Some water will come out with the cartridge—that’s normal.

 Purchase the New Cartridge